lightstep/cloud-native-observability/00 - foreword.md

 Our intention is that the reader is broadly familiar with the current concepts and practices around observability, and the jargon associated with it.
-A [glossary](./glossary.md) is provided to aid in definining terms, but we don't spend a ton of time going in-depth on concepts like sampling, traces, aggregation, etc. The reader is expected to have a passing familiarity with these.
+A [glossary](./glossary.md) is provided to aid in defining terms, but we don't spend a ton of time going in-depth on concepts like sampling, traces, aggregation, etc. The reader is expected to have a passing familiarity with these.